ARE YOU FEELING STRESSED ABOUT ...

 Contact the Academic Success Center for tutoring (drop-in, scheduled and e-tutoring) as well as to receive study tips, academic coaching and supplemental instruction — personalized for your needs.
 Our mission is to empower students to become independent learners through engaging support programs through a strong academic support experience.
 Services included tutoring, testing, supplemental instruction, the Writing Center, Student Accessibility Services and more!

 Withdrawing from a course can impact your aid for the current term, could cause you to have a balance due, and can even impact your eligibility for aid in the future.
-IT’S ALWAYS BEST TO CHECK WITH FINANCIAL AID BEFORE YOU WITHDRAW!
+It's important to always check with Student Financial Aid before you make any schedule adjustments.

 Important to Note